opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 ## Connecting visualizations in a single dashboard

-To connect your visualizations in a single dashboard, you can do the following:
+To connect your visualizations in a single dashboard, follow these steps:

 1. In the Dashboards console, choose **Dashboard** > **Create dashboard**.
 2. Choose **Add an existing** and then select the data you want to add.